-By way of example, the Whitby Seafoods site have repeated an independent 3rd party Ethical Audit in August 2020 against the SMETA (Sedex Members Ethical Trade Audit) standard.
+By way of example, the Whitby Seafoods site have closed all the findings from the follow up independent ethical audit conducted in late 2021 and repeated an independent 3rd party Ethical Audit in August 2020 against the SMETA (Sedex Members Ethical Trade Audit) standard.
 We have committed to repeat this exercise every 2 years as minimum.
-In 2021 we invited our auditing partner to return to the Whitby Site to verify the findings of the 2220 audit.
-In 2022, we also plan to carry out a SMETA audit at our Kilkeel site.
+In 2021 we invited our auditing partner to return to the Whitby Site to verify the findings of the 2020 audit.